cardboardci/dockerfiles/images/tflint/README.md

 # cardboardci/tflint

 cardboardci/tflint is a Docker image built with continuous integration builds in mind.
-Each tag contains an TFLint version and any binaries and tools that are required for builds to complete successfully in a continuous integration environment.
+Each tag contains any binaries and tools that are required for builds to complete successfully in a continuous integration environment.
+This includes `jq`, `curl`, `bash` and utilities for static analysis of Terraform.

 TFLint is a Terraform linter focused on possible errors, best practices, etc.